Classical Music vs. Modern Pop Music: A Historical Perspective

 📕 APA Format

-If a history essay adopts an APA formatting style, students should provide in-text citations and create a ‘References’ page at the end of the paper to list all the sources used.
+If a history essay adopts an APA formatting style, students should provide in-text citations and create a ‘References’ page at the end of a paper to list all the sources used.
 In turn, in-text citations have two formats:

 According to Müller and Mildenberger (2021), college students prefer online classes over physical lecture halls because of convenience and flexibility (p.
 6).